dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 ### Objectives
-Here are just a few recommendation to improve logging performance
+Here is the list of recommendation to improve logging performance.

 - Recommendation for logging in the Hot Path:
-  - Change log filtering, leaving only ERROR logs in the Hot Path.
+  - Change log filtering leaving only ERROR logs in the Hot Path.
   - Avoid logging in the Hot Path when possible.
-  - Write only fraction of logs
 - Recommendation for expensive operation inside logs:
   - Avoid expensive operation inside logs.
 - Recommendation for excessive logging:
   - Avoid excessive logging when possible
 - Recommendation for logging large messages:
+  - Consider using asynchronous logging
+- Recommendation for slow writes operations
-  -
+  - Enable buffered logging

 ### Flow 2: [TBD]()